 The Master of Public Policy (MPP) program aims to cultivate policy experts capable of conducting in-depth analyses of diverse public policy issues and developing strategic, evidence-based policy solutions.
 Students gain core knowledge and analytical skills essential for policy analysis and evaluation through required courses, while elective courses help deepen their understanding of specific areas of interest.
 Core requirements include courses such as Analysis of Market and Public Policy (AMPP) and Quantitative Methods (QM).
 Specialization areas include Finance and Macroeconomic Policy (FM), Trade and Industrial Policy (TI), Public Finance and Social Policy (PS), and Regional Development and Environment Policy (RE).

-All programs require students to complete at least 39 credits, including a 3-credit research project.
+Starting from the 2026 incoming class, all programs require students to complete at least 36 credits.
 KDI School operates on a trimester system, allowing full-time students to graduate in approximately 1.5 years and part-time students in about 2 years.
 Each program is structured and assessed according to the five core competencies set by NASPAA (Network of Schools of Public Policy, Affairs, and Administration), as well as program-specific Student Learning Outcomes (SLOs).
 Curricula are regularly updated based on feedback from current students, alumni, and partner institutions to maintain a demand-oriented structure.
 Students interested in pursuing doctoral study may be allowed to take some Ph.D.-level courses under the guidance of their advisor.

 Program Specific Concentrations